isomerpages/govtech-stp/_sdf-upgrade/book-an-sdf-suite-at-higher-cost.md

 **Step 1:** Travellers who require entry approval to Singapore will need to obtain entry approval before making a suite booking.
 If you are unsure whether you need entry approval, please check the list of Safe Travel Lanes [here](/arriving/overview).

 **Step 2:** Travellers should contact the SDFs listed under the [Suite Options](#options) section below to directly enquire and book their preferred suite, if available.
+Travellers should check their eligibility based on their travel history before booking their suite.

 **Step 3:** After booking a suite with their preferred SDF, travellers should immediately inform government agencies of the booking at [https://go.gov.sg/sdfsuite](https://go.gov.sg/sdfsuite) .
 This is to ensure that conveyance to the right SDF (where the suite was booked) is arranged. <u>The submission must be made at least 48 hours before the traveller’s arrival in Singapore.
 Travellers who fail to submit their booking details on time may be assigned to a standard room at any SDF upon arrival.</u> The charge for a subsequent transfer to another SDF is at least S$345 (S$300 for specialised cleaning costs for the vacated room; S$45/vehicle for transport to the next SDF).